derisen/adal-msal-migration/migration.md

 - Supporting [Conditional Access]() is easier.
 - You benefit from innovation.
 Because all Microsoft development efforts are now focused on MSAL, no new features will be implemented in ADAL.

-MSAL is now the recommended authentication library for use with the [Microsoft identity platform]().

 ## Frequently asked questions (FAQ)

 [Migrate applications to the Microsoft Authentication Library (MSAL)](https://docs.microsoft.com/en-us/azure/active-directory/develop/msal-migration)